F

 Description

-The current New York Stock Exchange building we know today was opened in 1903.
-Part of it's original design was a broker pager system called the annunciator board.
-The annunciator board was two 800 square foot racks mounted on North and South sides of the trading floor.
-Over 24 miles of wire were installed to run the boards.
-The annunciator board became known as the "Big Board", the nickname still used for the NYSE today.
+This is the NYSE "Big Board" broker annunciator number, dating from the early 20th century and associated with the iconic New York Stock Exchange trading floor.
+The current NYSE building we know today opened in 1903, and part of its original design was a broker pager system called the annunciator board.
+The annunciator boards were two 800-square-foot racks mounted on the North and South sides of the trading floor, connected by more than 24 miles of wire.
+The annunciator board became known as the "Big Board," a nickname still used for the NYSE today.

 • Dates of Use: 1903 – 1980